-Youth, teachers, leaders and YSA volunteers and the end of the first week.
+Youth, teachers, leaders and YSA volunteers at the end of the first week.

 It sounded like a great idea and so I offered to help.
 I was already planning to be in Indonesia for the summer as part of an on-going tsunami project so my initial thought was that the youth conference could be combined with the tsunami project to create a unique study abroad for BYU students.
 I additionally thought that this would be a great research trip for Joel.
 While in Jerusalem, Sarah accompanied me on a research trip to the Netherlands so it was now Joel’s turn.
 For Christmas he got an Indonesian language book and a certificate for a trip to Indonesia.
 That was a fun surprise gift.